Karen Wolk Feinstein, PhD

 Director of Government Grants and Policy

 Mr. Ferguson is the Director of Government Grants and Policy for the Jewish Healthcare Foundation (JHF) and its supporting organizations, the Pittsburgh Regional Health Initiative (PRHI) and Health Careers Futures (HCF).
-He manages projects around behavioral health, health activist networks, community health workers, fellowships, internships, and disruptive technologies.
-Mr. Ferguson analyzes policy developments and supports the Pennsylvania Health Funders Collaborative—a network of 45 foundations in Pennsylvania that works at the intersections of health philanthropy and policy.
+He analyzes policy developments and manages projects around behavioral health, health activism, practice transformation, community health workers, and fellowships.
+Currently, Mr. Ferguson is managing the Adolescent Behavioral Health Initiative, Health Activist Network, PCMH Learning Network, and the Pennsylvania Health Funders Collaborative.
 Between 2009-2015, he managed PRHI’s projects that implemented evidence-based models for depression and substance misuse in primary care settings.
-These efforts included the Integrating Treatment in Primary Care pilot, the four-state dissemination consortium called Partners in Integrated Care (funded by the Agency for Healthcare Research and Quality), and the Institute for Clinical Systems Improvement-led, nine-state implementation consortium called COMPASS, which was funded by the Center for Medicare and Medicaid Innovation.
-Mr. Ferguson is also a 2015-2016 Health and Aging Policy Fellow (HAPF) with a placement at CMS’ Center for Clinical Standards & Quality working on the Transforming Clinical Practice initiative (TCPi).
-He is also a part-time graduate student in Pitt Public Health’s MPH Health Policy and Management program.
-While earning a bachelor’s in Health Sciences at Northeastern University, he interned at the University of Pittsburgh's Center for Exercise and Health Fitness Research, JHF, and the Massachusetts Executive Office of Health and Human Services.
+These efforts included the Integrating Treatment in Primary Care pilot, the four-state dissemination consortium called Partners in Integrated Care (funded by the Agency for Healthcare Research and Quality), and the Institute for Clinical Systems Improvement’s nine-state implementation consortium called COMPASS (funded by the Center for Medicare and Medicaid Innovation).
+Mr. Ferguson completed a 2015-2016 Health and Aging Policy Fellowship with a placement at the Centers for Medicare and Medicaid Services’ Center for Clinical Standards & Quality (CCSQ).
+As a Fellow at CCSQ through September 2017, he is working on the Transforming Clinical Practice Initiative, with a focus on the integration of physical and behavioral health care.
+He earned an MPH from Pitt Public Health in 2017 and bachelor’s in health sciences at Northeastern University in 2009.
+While a student at Northeastern, he interned at the University of Pittsburgh's Center for Exercise and Health Fitness Research, JHF, and the Massachusetts Executive Office of Health and Human Services.